Thomas Eric Duncan: Treatment and death

-Other infected
+Connected cases

 On the night of October 10, Nina Pham, a 26-year-old nurse who had treated Duncan at Texas Health Presbyterian Hospital, reported a low-grade fever and was placed in isolation.
 On October 11, she tested positive for Ebola virus, becoming the first person to contract the virus in the U.S. On October 12, the CDC confirmed the positive test results.
 Hospital officials said Pham had worn the recommended protective gear when treating Duncan on his second visit to the hospital and had "extensive contact" with him on "multiple occasions".

 Pham claimed that "she doubts whether she can ever be a critical care nurse again – in part because of the emotional stress and anxiety over the trauma she experienced and in part because of the fear and stigma that follows her".
 She sued the hospital and settled for an undisclosed amount of money.

 On October 14, a second nurse at the same hospital, identified as 29-year-old Amber Joy Vinson, reported a fever.
 Vinson was among the nurses who had provided treatment for Duncan.
 Vinson was isolated within 90 minutes of reporting the fever.
 By the next day, Vinson had tested positive for Ebola virus.
 On October 13, Vinson had flown Frontier Airlines Flight 1143 from Cleveland to Dallas, after spending the weekend in Tallmadge and Akron, Ohio.